rxv3774/WebCheckers/docs/DesignDoc.md

 ### Definition of MVP
-The Minimal Viable Product should allow the user to sign in to a web-based system, play a game of checkers through the American rules, and resign at any point which ends the game.
+The Minimum Viable Product should allow the user to sign in to a web-based system, play a game of checkers through the American rules, and resign at any point which ends the game.

 ### MVP Features